KSheridan86/project-5-RossAnthonyDesigns/README.md

 * Given that I am a user I can navigate to the Shopping cart page.

 Implementation of tests:
-* Create an shopping Cart page.
+* Create a shopping Cart page.
 * Wire up views and URLS for Shopping cart page.
 * Ensure Cart is visible and accessible all over the site.